Toggle: English / Spanish

 Kwashiorkor is very rare in children in the United States.
 There are only isolated cases.
 However, one government estimate suggests that as many as 50% of elderly people in nursing homes in the United States do not get enough protein in their diet.

-When kwashiorkor does occur in the United States, it is usually a sign of child abuse and severe neglect.
+When kwashiorkor does occur in the United States, it is most often a sign of child abuse and severe neglect.

 - Changes in skin pigment